Malta in the Eurovision Song Contest 2012: At Eurovision

-The Eurovision Song Contest 2013 took place at the Baku Crystal Hall in Baku, Azerbaijan and consisted of two semi-finals on 22 and 24 May, and the final of 26 May 2013.
+The Eurovision Song Contest 2012 took place at the Baku Crystal Hall in Baku, Azerbaijan and consisted of two semi-finals on 22 and 24 May, and the final of 26 May 2012.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 25 January 2012, a special allocation draw was held which placed each country into one of the two semi-finals.
+On 25 January 2012, an allocation draw was held which placed each country into one of the two semi-finals.
 Malta was placed into the second semi-final, to be held on 24 May 2012, and was scheduled to perform in the first half of the show.
-The running order for the semi-finals was decided through another draw on 20 March 2012 and Estonia was set to perform in position 14, following the entry from Netherlands and before the entry from Belarus.
+The running order for the semi-finals was decided through another draw on 20 March 2012 and Malta was set to perform in position 4, following the entry from the Netherlands and before the entry from Belarus.

 The two semi-finals and the final were broadcast in Malta on TVM with commentary by Elaine Saliba and Ronald Briffa.
 The Maltese spokesperson, who announced the Maltese votes during the final, was Keith Demicoli.